 Travel Scotland Questions: Can I use English Money in Scotland?

 If your home country only uses one type of banknote, the variety of different notes in the UK can be quite confusing!
 In Scotland alone, you can find banknotes issued by the Royal Bank of Scotland, Bank of Scotland and Clydesdale Bank!
 Add to that Bank of England notes and Northern Irish ones and you will ask yourself – which money can I use in Scotland?
 Can I use the English money that I got at the airport?
 Of course you can!
 Our Scottish currency is the British Pound (GBP) and all notes that say “Pound Sterling” are accepted.
 Both Scottish and English notes are widely used in Scotland.
+We use the same coins in Scotland and England, so they are fine too.

 How bad are midges?
 And how can I avoid them?